swiftlang/swift-evolution/proposals/NNNN-SerialExecutor-isIsolated.md

 ### Somehow change `checkIsolated` to return a bool value

 This would be ideal, however also problematic since changing a protocol requirements signature would be ABI breaking.

-It would be ideal if this method could have been bool returning initially, but due to some restrictions back then it would not have been implementable the to what concurrency integrations were available to Swift.

 ### Deprecate `checkIsolated`?